llambiel/letsecureme/post.md

 nginx -t &&  nginx -s reload
 ```

-Point your web browser to https://letsecure.me
+Now Point your web browser to https://YOURDOMAINHERE

-The homepage should display over https \O/
+The homepage should display over HTTPS \O/

 We need to ensure that our certificate, which is valid for 90 days only, get renewed automatically.
 We're going to use a small script and a crontab for this purpose: